-How can Muslims live a life of certainty in uncertain world?
+How can Muslims live a life of certainty in an uncertain world?

-In an interview, Jeff Bezos, the founder of Amazon, explained the foundation of his strategy:
+In an interview, Jeff Bezos, the founder of Amazon, explained the bedrock of his strategy:

 “I very frequently get the question: ‘what’s going to change in the next 10 years?’
 And that is a very interesting question; it’s a very common one.
 I almost never get the question: ‘what’s not going to change in the next 10 years?’
 And I submit to you that the second question is actually the more important of the two – because you can build a business strategy around the things that are stable in time.”